blockworks-foundation/lite-rpc/docs/architecture.md

 ### History
-Manage history function like getBlocks.
+Manage history function like getBlock/getBlocks/getTransaction.

-A special use case is the getSignatureStatuses because on process its the Validator domain that provide tha data.
+A special use case is the getSignatureStatuses because on process its the Validator domain that provide the data.

 ### RPC
 It's an entry point for all call and dispatch the call to the right function.